Deployment Topologies

 Self-Hosted, Cross-Cluster (Remote Data Planes)

-self-hosted-cross-cluster | status: Situational | version 1 | verified 2026-04-26
+self-hosted-cross-cluster | status: Situational

 Control plane in one cluster; data planes in separate clusters, often separate accounts.
 Agent servers call back to the CP for auth.
 Cross-origin breaks the UI (Assistants, Threads, Crons, Studio, HITL) when CP and DPs live on different domains; a same-origin reverse proxy or colocation avoids it.